dynawo/dynawo.github.io/index.md

 * [PowSyBl - iidm4cpp](https://www.powsybl.org/pages/documentation/developer/repositories/powsybl-iidm4cpp.html), a C++ implementation of the IIDM grid model and distributed under the MPL License, Version 2.0.
 The current version used is 1.4.0.
 * [NICSLU](http://nicslu.weebly.com/) which is another LU decomposition library.
 It is developed and maintained by Tsinghua University and is optional at the moment into Dyna&omega;o.
 It is distributed under a GNU LGPL license.
 * [jQuery](https://jquery.com/) that is distributed into Dyna&omega;o to display results into a minimalistic GUI after the simulation.
 The current version used is the 1.3.4 distributed under both a MIT and a GPL license.
-* [cpplint](https://github.com/google/styleguide/tree/gh-pages/cpplint), a tool used during Dyna&omega;o compilation process to ensure that the C++ files follow the Google's C++ style.
-It is distributed under a CC-By 3.0 License.
+* [cpplint](https://github.com/google/styleguide/tree/gh-pages/cpplint), a collection of a high-performance multi-threaded malloc implementations distributed under the BSD license.
+Dynaωo-algorithms is currently using the version 2.6.1.
+* [gperftools](https://github.com/gperftools/gperftools), a collection of a high-performance multi-threaded malloc implementations distributed under the BSD license.
+Dynaωo-algorithms is currently using the version 2.6.1.
+* [MPICH](https://www.mpich.org/), an implementation of the Message Passing Interface (MPI) standard distributed under a BSD-like license.
+Dynaωo-algorithms currently using the version 3.4.2.